GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 #### OAuth Scope Expression

 OAuth Scope Expression is a json expression, security for OAuth scopes.
-It checks the scope (from token introspection) of the token with the configured OAuth json expression.
+It checks the scope (from token introspection) of the token with the configured OAuth JSON expression.

 !!!
 Note
     You can enable and disable the oauth scope expression by using [OAuth credential's `OAuth scope security`](#create-an-oauth-credential) flag.